aliu917/cs329h_proj/README.md

 #### 4a.
 BERT Similarity Evaluation
 1. Loads generated outputs from all three models
-2. Computes BERT semantic similarity scores between the "all data" model (gold standard) and the IPS/no-IPS models
+2. Computes BERT semantic similarity scores between the "all data" model (reference standard) and the IPS/no-IPS models
-3. Calculates accuracy: percentage of cases where IPS model output is more similar to the gold standard than no-IPS model
+3. Calculates accuracy: percentage of cases where IPS model output is more similar to the reference standard than no-IPS model
 4. Saves results to `out/results/{run_name}/`:
    - `similarity_results.csv`: Detailed per-sample scores with user metadata
    - `similarity_result.txt`: Overall accuracy and average scores
    - `similarity_grouped_results.txt`: Breakdown by user LLM frequency groups
+   - `similarity_grouped_chart.png`: Graphical output of the results by user LLM frequency groups

 #### 4b.
 LLM-as-Judge Evaluation
 1. Loads user's historical scores from PRISM utterances dataset